TikTok Creator Profile and Hashtag Trend Monitoring

 Step 5: Route alerts to a creator marketing channel

-For brand and agency use cases, route alerts to a shared Slack channel where the campaign manager and amplification team can coordinate immediate response.
+For brand and agency use cases, route alerts to a shared Slack channel where the campaign manager and amplification team can coordinate a fast response.
 For CI use cases, route to a competitive intelligence channel.

 Step 6: Organize by campaign or category

 Create folders for active campaigns, competitor-tracking, and trend-monitoring.
-Folder views show recent activity at a glance and help separate signal from noise.
+Folder views show recent activity at a glance and help separate signal from noise, and the guide to organizing monitored pages with labels, folders, and workspaces covers how agencies keep client campaigns separate.

 Worked Example: A Creator-Marketing Agency's Multi-Campaign Setup